kocik-dev/typodgrafiki.pl/README.md

-# Grzegorz Kocik &#8226; Portfolio
+# Grzegorz Kocik &#8226;

 ## _Front-end developer_

 ### Introduction

-This is my personal portfolio website showcasing my work and skills as a Front-end Developer.
+This is my personal website showcasing my work and skills as a Front-end Developer.
 Built with modern web technologies, the site demonstrates my expertise in React, Next.js, and Web3 integration.
 The project emphasizes clean code, performance optimization, and accessibility while maintaining a minimalist approach to external dependencies.

 ### Core Technologies